magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_handler.md

 ### `config.xml` {#mtf_handler_configxml}

-The default configuration for handlers is set in <a href="{{site.mage2000url}}dev/tests/functional/etc/config.xml.dist"><code>&lt;magento2&gt;/dev/tests/functional/etc/config.xml.dist</code></a>.
+The default configuration for handlers is set in <a href="{{ site.mage2000url }}dev/tests/functional/etc/config.xml.dist"><code>&lt;magento2&gt;/dev/tests/functional/etc/config.xml.dist</code></a>.
 Create a duplicate of the file, and keep both, but make changes to the new one, which is called `config.xml`:

     cp config.xml.dist config.xml